-Don’t miss this opportunity to spend three hours with Francis Su, a nationally known mathematician, author, and speaker with a passion for teaching and popularizing mathematics.
-This seminar is the seventeenth in the series of CPAM Leadership Seminars and is made possible by a grant from Texas Instruments.
+Don’t miss this opportunity to spend the afternoon prior to the opening of the NCTM Annual Meeting in Los Angeles with your CPAM colleagues and Peter Liljedahl, a well-known mathematician, author, and speaker.
+This seminar is the eighteenth in the series of CPAM Leadership Seminars and is made possible by a grant from Texas Instruments.
 CPAM gratefully acknowledges the support of TI.

 Check-in begins at 1:00 PM with the program starting promptly at 1:30 PM PDT.
 Refreshments will be provided.
 Registrations must be received by September 18, 2022.

 Building Thinking Classrooms K-12: Much of how classrooms look and much of what happens in them today is guided by institutional norms laid down at the inception of an industrial-age model of public education.
 These norms have enabled a culture of teaching and learning that is often devoid of student thinking.
 In this workshop, participants will experience some practices that emerged from over 15 years of research into how teachers can transform their classrooms from a space where students mimic to where students think.
 The practices discussed will intertwine with, and make extensive references to, the recently published book, Building Thinking Classrooms in Mathematics, Grades K-12: 14 Teaching Practices for Enhancing Learning.